Tour-of-Teamrespawn/_build/README.md

 1. Open a PowerShell terminal (can be the integrated terminal in VS Code).
 2. Navigate to your mission folder with `cd "c:\path\to\mission\folder"`.
 3. Enter and run: `.\build.ps1`.
-4. Follow the script prompts, choices are to:
+4. Follow the on-screen script prompts, explanations for which are:
    1. Increment version and pack PBO.
       1. With automatic or manual versioning.
 Manually specifying version would be used to say "build / release _this_ as version 1.0" for example.
    2. Upload newly incremented & packed PBO to Tour server (requires step 1 to be chosen in this run).